Signals API

 Per-Visitor Realtime Stream

 The stream is scoped to the current browser visitor and session, not the tenant-wide Signals Feed.
 It requires sessionId, attaches to one Durable Object partition, caps at five minutes, closes after two idle minutes, and reserves 300 Signals Coverage units when opened.
-Scale+ accounts can use it directly; lower tiers stay on polling.
+Access is gated on the matched property's own plan — Scale, Network, or Enterprise — or on a private key carrying the signals:stream scope; everything else stays on polling.

 import { configure, subscribeVisitor } from '@clickstreamhq/signals';